 Read more about why I give my dogs green lipped mussels.

-Adding Sardines to Your Dog's Raw (or Kibble) Meals
+Adding Sardines to Your Dog's Raw Meals

 When you start buying sardines regularly, you'll notice that they can be expensive.
 I've found several places where you can get sardines (in olive oil or water) for a great price:

 - Walmart – they are less than $0.90 each and I tend to buy every can they have on the shelves.
 The people at our Walmart must think I'm addicted to sardines.